final-hill/final-hill.github.io/content/solutions/cathedral.md

 ---
 title: Cathedral
-description: The accountability layer for software development — machine-checkable requirements that survive the conversation.
+description: The coherence layer for software development — machine-checkable requirements that survive the conversation.
 date: 2025-10-19
 ---

 ::UPageHeader{title="Cathedral" description="Requirements that survive the conversation."}
 ::

-Cathedral is the system of record for requirements — the layer Jira, Slack, and Claude structurally cannot provide.
+Cathedral is the coherence layer for software development — the system of record for machine-checkable requirements that Jira, Slack, and Claude structurally cannot provide.
 Agents propose.
 Cathedral adjudicates.
 Humans curate via a visual model.
 Spokes sync.

 ![Hub-and-spoke architecture: Cathedral at center with Jira, Slack, Claude, and Azure DevOps as labeled edges](/assets/hub-and-spoke.svg)

-### Machine-checkable.
-Human-curated.
-Agent-fed.

-Requirements are not prose in a document.
-They are machine-checkable records that a compiler-like check engine can fail.
-The engine runs 13+ check categories: correctness, completeness, consistency, traceability, justifiability, and more.
-A requirement that passes is Active.
-One that fails is flagged — and if enforcement is on, it blocks the merge.
+### The coherence layer

+When implementation is cheap, the limiting factor is not code production — it is **coherence**: maintaining coherence between business intent, architecture, domain model, APIs, data, security assumptions, tests, operational behavior, documentation, regulatory constraints, dependencies, and user expectations.
+An LLM can generate 100,000 lines of plausible code.
+That does not mean anyone understands the resulting system.

+Coherence is the technical dimension (does the system still make sense).
+Accountability is the social dimension (who approved what, can you prove it).
+Cathedral is the coherence layer — the PEGS model is a coherence framework, the check engine is a coherence verifier, the visual model is a coherence surface.

+### The AI-native SDLC

+Traditional SDLC asks: "What steps do humans follow to produce this software?"
+AI-native SDLC
+asks: "What properties must remain true as agents continuously modify this software?"
+The SDLC does not disappear — it moves upward.
+Cathedral is the AI-native SDLC: not the implementation part (agents do that), but the part that moves upward — specification, constraints, architecture, invariants, automated verification, observability, provenance, reproducibility.

 ### The endorsement lifecycle